dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 patch a vulnerability for a third party service.

-And lets say several months goes by and the change will not be done by you, but by another developer that didn't build this image in the first place.
+And lets say several months goes by and the change will not be done by you, but by another developer that didn't build this image himself.

 This is a very real scenario that could happen to any of you.